NakhlehLab/MoTERNN/README.md

       ```
       python RNN.py -nsample 4000 -dim 256 -dir ./trees_dir/ -test 0.25 -val 100 -newick ./phylovar.nw -seq ./phylovar_seq.csv -seed 0 -nloci 3375
       ```
       The above command runs the code assuming there are 4000 datapoints for each of the four classes (`-nsample 4000`), and they are stored in `./trees_dir/` directory (`-dir ./trees_dir/`); the test set contains 25% of the entire dataset, selected randomly (`-test 0.25`).
-The validation set contains 100 datapoints chosen randomly (`-val 100`); the topology of the real biological phylogeny in the form of newick string and the genotype sequences are stored in `./phylovar.nw` and `phylovar_seq.csv`, respectively.
+The validation set contains 100 datapoints chosen randomly (`-val 100`); the topology of the real biological phylogeny in the form of newick string and the genotype sequences are stored in `./phylovar.nw` and `./phylovar_seq.csv`, respectively; the random seed is set to 0 (`-seed 0`), and the number of loci in the real and generated data is 3375 (`-nloci 3375`).
+      At the end of training and testing, the output of the code run with the above settings will be as follows:
+      ```
+      final accuracy of the model on the training set: 1.0
+      final accuracy of the model on the test set: 1.0
+      final accuracy of the model on the validation set: 1.0
+      real tree root accuracy at the end of training: 1.0
+      prediction on real tree: PE
+      training was done in 684.0261344909668 seconds
+      the trained model was saved at /home/mae6/evolution_modes/repo/moternn.pt
+      ```
+      The trained model is provided in this repository at `data` directory named `moternn.pt`
 ## Contact
 If you have any questions, please contact edrisi@rice.edu or edrisi.rice@gmail.com